Botopai50/RHH-Portsteste/ports/released/simpsons_hnr/simpsons_hnr/README.md

 - scripts.rcf
 - sound.fx.rcf

 You will also need to source the original `hitandrun` binary from the R36SWiki link above.
-Download `hitandrun.zip`, grab the `hitandrun` binary file from within, and copy it to `simpsons_h&r`.
+Download `hitandrun.zip`, grab the `hitandrun` binary file from within, and copy it to `simpsons_hnr`.

 ## Thanks
 Radical Entertainment -- The game